LERCAutomation/DataSearches-UserGuide/anatomy/anatomy.rst

 	Example of a combined sites table

 Finally, the log file details each step that was taken during the process, and gives some feedback about the outcomes of the steps.
-This includes reporting on the input for the search, the number of features that were selected in each data layer, and which data layers did not return any features (see :numref:`figLogFile`).
+This includes reporting on the input for the search, the number of features that were selected in each data layer, and which data layers did not return any features (see :numref:`figLogFileExample`).

-.. _figLogFile:
+.. _figLogFileExample:

 .. figure:: figures/LogFileExample.png
 	:align: center